yuvrajsingh2304/RPS_2025/Literature/Literature.md

 **Thibbotuwa et al. (2024)** introduced resonant EC sensors for corrosion detection through thick concrete covers (up to 5–6 cm).
 By tracking the parallel resistance (Rp) variation, they effectively quantified corrosion-induced material loss and addressed environmental compensation using temperature sensitivity analysis.

+**He, D. (2024)** developed a portable eddy current system for corrosion assessment of rebars using a lock-in amplifier to analyze in-phase and quadrature signals.
+By examining the X-Y plot slope of the induced signal, different corrosion products were distinguished based on their conductivity and magnetic permeability.
+The study optimized excitation frequency (~80 kHz), coil types (toroidal vs. differential), and introduced a Helmholtz configuration to reduce noise and improve detection depth.
+It confirmed that eddy current phase response could accurately reflect corrosion progression.

 ---

 **Key Findings Across Literature**: